Interview by Katažyna Jankovska

 Although co-dependency and restrictions assigned by digital technologies impose a certain degree of limitations on the development of choreography, Alexander demonstrates the changing understanding of the role of technology in stage performance and the creative possibilities that emerge from it.

-During the lockdown, Alexander’s choreography also re-materialised online.
-Future Rites is a multi-user virtual reality dance experience that enables the audience to take part in the dance performance and explore the new possibilities of dance creation opened by digital technologies.
-Although the integration of technologies into traditional practices often provokes the fear of losing the cherished body in dance performances, Alexander sees it as a complementary element rather than a substitute for traditional dance.
-It allows him to explore what the art form of dance is and what it can be.
+Alexander is also excited by the possibilities afforded by VR.
+Future Rites is a multi-user virtual reality dance experience that enables the audience to participate in the dance performance and explore the new possibilities of dance creation opened by digital technologies in a unique interpretation of Stravinsky’s The Rite of Spring.
+Although integrating technologies into traditional practices often provokes the fear of losing the cherished body in dance performances, Alexander sees it as a complementary element rather than a substitute for traditional dance.
+It allows him to explore the art form of dance and what it can be.
 Does dance necessarily have to involve humans in the first place?

 For our audience not so familiar with your work, could you describe your current artistic practice?

 My background is in ballet originally, but I moved to contemporary dance midway through my performing career.
 I had an opportunity to work with quite a range of choreographers across a range of dance styles, but my practice really comes to be defined by my interest in technology and the implications for dance and the moving body brought about by developments in digital technology, particularly around motion tracking and interactivity.

 Your practice challenges the conventional human-centred understanding of choreography.
 So far, the role of technology in stage performance has been downplayed; human bodies have been occupying the centre of attention while technologies have been left in the periphery.
 Could you tell in what way your projects relate to the posthuman paradigm in dance?